vtryfos/vtryfos.github.io/02_assignment.md

 The final stage in completing the structure's design involved rounding its corners.
 To do that, I used the fillet command and the setback corner type configuration.
 The radius value, which represents the degree of rounding, was set to be 1mm.

 ![firsrt print evolution](https://github.com/vtryfos/vtryfos.github.io/assets/143755086/037d64bf-5d35-4e23-826f-8dc005e112ae)
-Figure 1 shows the evolution of the watermill’s design using the Fusion360 program.
+Figure 1: Shows the evolution of the watermill’s design using the Fusion360 program.